activatedgeek/kondo/README.md

 ## Advanced Usage

 See [Experiment](./kondo/experiment.py) object for other important attributes.
-The only thing to care about are `@property` annotated methods.
+The only thing to care about are `@property` annotated methods, especially the ones for logging.

 ## License